An upper bound on geodesic length in 2D critical first-passage percolation: Acknowledgments

 \section{Acknowledgments}

 We thank Michael Damron for suggesting this problem, many helpful discussions, and invaluable input.
+We also thank Jack Hanson for beneficial conversations.
 Part of this work was conducted at the International Centre for Theoretical Sciences (ICTS), Bengaluru, India during the program ``First-passage percolation and related models” in July 2022 (code: ICTS/fpp-2022/7).
 We thank ICTS for the privilege of attending this meeting and for its hospitality.
+We thank the referees for numerous suggestions and corrections; their thorough reports are tremendously appreciated.